BasakAHLAT/t-sql-journey-100-questions/02_products_under_10/02_answer.md

     P.ProductName,
     P.Price,
     C.CategoryName
-FROM dbo.Products AS P
+FROM s02.Products AS P
-INNER JOIN dbo.Categories AS C
+INNER JOIN s02.Categories AS C
     ON P.CategoryID = C.CategoryID
 WHERE P.Price < 10;
 ```